 Imperial is owned by one of the most acclaimed chefs in Portland, Vitaly Paley.
 This cozy restaurant is located in the historic Hotel Lucia.
 They are open for breakfast, lunch, and dinner.
 During dinner time you can enjoy meats cooked to perfection over a wood fire grill, including seafood caught here in the Pacific Northwest.
-From pig's tail to octopus they have a little bit of everything on their ever changing menu.
-Happy Hour is everyday 2pm to 6pm in the bar only and again late at night Sunday - Thursday 10pm to 11pm and Friday & Saturday 11pm to 12am.
+From pig's tail to octopus they have a little bit of everything on their ever-changing menu.
+Happy Hour is every day from 2 pm to 6 pm in the bar only and again late at night Sunday - Thursday from 10 pm to 11 pm and Friday & Saturday from 11 pm to 12 am.

 Tasty N Alder is a trendy neighborhood restaurant in downtown Portland serving small plates of food so unique it is likely the only place you will find the types of dishes they are making.
 They also have larger plates available for those that just want one item.
 Tasty N Alder is the sister restaurant of Toro Bravo.
 Their menu is always changing, allowing for fresh seasonal ingredients to be used at all times.
 Their dinner menu features a creative selection of meats and cheese boards.
 The Brussel sprouts are simply amazing.
 They have a full bar available and the drinks are strong.